| |

 and now Torit, a press release by the Church office stated.
 The government

-had generated population displacement, created "a climate of fear" and
+had generated population displacement, created "a climate of

 blocked the progress of projects to stabilise the population, restore